Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly

 where $a_{b,i}^{j,k}=\frac{1}{2}\sum_{n\geq 1}b^{j}_{n,i}b^{j}_{n,i}$ for all $j,k\in \{1,\dots,d\}$ provided $\div\,b_{n,i}=0$ (incompressibility).

-Global existence of reaction-diffusion equations has been extensively studied, and depends on the fine structure on the nonlinearities $(f_i,F_i,g_i)$.
-Under solely locally Lipschitz and polynomial growth assumptions commonly used in reaction-diffusion equations, one \emph{cannot} expect global existence even in the scalar case (see e.g.\ \cite{F66,QS19} and \cite[Chapter 6]{P15_bio}).
-For \emph{systems} of reaction-diffusion equations, blow-up phenomena are possible even in presence of mass conservation \cite{PS97_blow_up}.
-The latter is rather surprising at first sight, since the mass conservation is strong enough to prevent blow-up in case of ODEs, i.e.\ in absence of spatial variability.
-The previously mentioned blow-up results show that further assumptions on the nonlinearities $(f_i,F_i,g_{i})$ are needed to obtain global well-posedness of reaction-diffusion equations.
+Global well-posedness of reaction-diffusion equations has been extensively studied in the deterministic literature, and this depends on the fine structure of the nonlinearities $(f_i,F_i,g_i)$.
+Under solely locally Lipschitz and polynomial growth assumptions, commonly used in reaction-diffusion equations, one \emph{cannot} expect global well-posedness even in the scalar case (see e.g.\ \cite{F66,QS19} and \cite[Chapter 6]{P15_bio}).
+For \emph{systems} of reaction-diffusion equations, blow-up phenomena are possible even in presence of mass dissipation \cite{PS97_blow_up}.
+The latter is rather surprising at first sight since the mass conservation is strong enough to prevent blow-up in the case of ODEs, i.e.\ in absence of spatial variability.
+The previously mentioned blow-up results show that further assumptions on the nonlinearities $(f_i,F_i,g_{i})$ are needed to obtain the global well-posedness of reaction-diffusion equations.
 In practice, one needs that the nonlinearities are \emph{dissipative} in some sense so that the formation of singularities is not possible.
-To the best of our knowledge there is no standard way in the deterministic and stochastic literature to capture the dissipative effect of the nonlinearities.
-We will formulate several \emph{coercivity/dissipative} conditions on the nonlinearities $(f_i,F_i,g_i)$, and we will show how one can use these conditions to obtain global well-posedness in several concrete examples.
+To the best of our knowledge, there is no standard way in the deterministic and stochastic literature to capture the dissipative effect of the nonlinearities.
+We will formulate several \emph{coercivity/dissipativity} conditions on the nonlinearities $(f_i,F_i,g_i)$, and we will show how one can use these conditions to obtain global well-posedness in several concrete situations.